Revenue Maximization and Learning in Products Ranking: The Model

 Now suppose the customer always views two products ($X\equiv 2$).
 As the customer is willing to view more positions, the retailer would prefer to place a product with higher profit first, though it may have a lower conditional purchase probability.
 So an optimal ranking is $\sigma^2 = \{ 2,1\}$ and $R(\sigma^2, 2) = 1.8$.

 Next consider the case when the attention span is random.
 When $\Pr(X=1) = 0.9$ and $\Pr(X=2) = 0.1$, it can be shown that the optimal ranking $\sigma^*$ is neither $\sigma^1 $ nor $\sigma^2$.
 In fact, we have $\EE[R(\sigma^1,X)] = R(\sigma^1,1) = 1$ and $\EE[R(\sigma^2,X)] = 0.9 \cdot 9\cdot 0.1 + 0.1\cdot R(\sigma^2,2) = 0.99$.
 On the other hand, one can show that $\sigma^* = \{3,1\} $ generates $ \EE[R(\sigma^*, X)] = 0.9\cdot 1.9\cdot 0.52 + 0.1 \cdot (1.9\cdot 0.52+0.48 \cdot 1\cdot 1)= 1.036$.
-Surprisingly, product three never appears in the optimal rankings for fixed attention spans, but should be placed on the top when the attention span is random. \QED \end{example} {Example~\ref{exp:random-span} demonstrates the intricacy of the optimal ranking for random attention spans.
+Surprisingly, product three never appears in the optimal rankings for fixed attention spans, but should be placed on the top when the attention span is random. \QED \end{example} Example~\ref{exp:random-span} demonstrates the intricacy of the optimal ranking for random attention spans.
 A natural question, then, is whether the optimal ranking can be efficiently solved.
-It turns out that this is a notoriously difficult problem: It shares a similar formulation to the Slate Cascade Model in \citet{kempe2008cascade}, which claims that it is an open question to show the NP-hardness and provides a quasi-polynomial-time approximation scheme (QPTAS) with $(1/4-\epsilon)$-approximation guarantee.
-We devote the next section to a new approximation algorithm that improves the approximation ratio to $1/e$ under a wide class of distributions of $X$.}
+It turns out that this is a notoriously difficult problem: It shares a similar formulation to the CMPDM model in \citet{kempe2008cascade}, which claims that it is an open question to show the NP-hardness and provide a fully-polynomial-time approximation scheme (FPTAS) with $(1/4-\epsilon)$-approximation guarantee of the optimal expected revenue.
+We devote the next section to a new approximation algorithm that improves the approximation ratio against a more stringent benchmark (the clairvoyant revenue) to $1/e$ under a wide class of distributions of $X$.